-Notifications on iPhone have been updated in iOS 15 with new features such as notification summary and Focus modes.
-You may have noticed the Focus status option within Focus modes.
-What does Focus status on iOS 15 mean and how to turn it off or on?
-Find the answer in this post.
+Notifications on iPhone have received a lot of love in both iOS 15 and iOS 16.
+You have new features such as notification summary, focus modes, and Focus status.
+If you are wondering what does Focus status mean on iPhone and how to turn it off, you will find the answer in this post.
+Let’s get started.

 Table of Contents

 Want to inform your contacts that your iPhone’s notifications have been turned off?
 Say hello to the Focus status feature.